NathanCYee/131_project/readme.md

     - Merchant login/register accessible through `/merchant/login` and `/merchant/register`
     - Create a new product accessible through `/merchant/new_product`
         - Merchants can view and fill orders through `/merchant/orders`
+    - Merchants can create a new promotion for their products at `/merchant/promo`
 - Product pages with the url `/product/<id>`
     - Add to cart functionality with quantity on product pages
     - Product reviews for customers that have ordered a product